time | status |

 of R) that can optimize likelihood function to obtain MLESuch routines require providing a “function” of likelihood function as an argument

-Different optimization algorithms, such as Newton-Rapson, Mead-Nelder, simulated annealing, etc. are implemented in optimization routines
+Different optimization algorithms, such as Newton-Raphson, Mead-Nelder, simulated annealing, etc. are implemented in optimization routines

 Statistical inference